Lockheed P-80 Shooting Star

-The Lockheed P-80 Shooting Star was the first jet fighter used operationally by the United States Army Air Forces (USAAF) during World War II.
-Designed and built by Lockheed in 1943 and delivered just 143 days from the start of design, production models were flying, and two pre-production models did see very limited service in Italy just before the end of World War II.
+The Lockheed P-80 Shooting Star is the first jet fighter used operationally by the United States Army Air Forces (USAAF) during World War II.
+Designed and built by Lockheed in 1943 and delivered just 143 days from the start of design, two pre-production models saw limited service in Italy just before the end of World War II but no combat.
 Designed with straight wings, the type saw extensive combat in Korea with the United States Air Force (USAF) as the F-80.

 America's first successful turbojet-powered combat aircraft, it was soon outclassed with the appearance of the swept-wing transonic MiG-15 and was quickly replaced in the air superiority role by the transonic F-86 Sabre.
 The F-94 Starfire, an all-weather interceptor using the same airframe, also saw Korean War service.
 The closely related T-33 Shooting Star trainer remained in service with the U.S. Air Force and Navy well into the 1980s, with the last NT-33 variant not retired until April 1997.

 Design and development

 The XP-80 had a conventional all-metal airframe, with a slim low wing and tricycle landing gear.
 Like most early jets designed during World War II—and before the Allies captured German research data that confirmed the speed advantages of swept-wings—the XP-80 had straight wings, similar to previous propeller-driven fighters.
-It was the first operational jet fighter to have its engine in the fuselage, a format previously used in the pioneering German Heinkel He 178 V1 of 1939, and the later British Gloster E.28/39 demonstrator of 1941.
+It was the first operational jet fighter to have its engine buried in the fuselage, a format previously used in the pioneering German Heinkel He 178 V1 of 1939, and the later British Gloster E.28/39 demonstrator of 1941.
 Other early jets generally had two engines because of their limited power, these being mounted in external nacelles for easier maintenance.
-With the advent of more powerful British jet engines, fuselage mounting was more effective, and it was used by nearly all subsequent fighter aircraft.
+With the advent of more powerful British jet engines, a single fuselage-mounted engine was more effective, and this configuration was used by the majority of subsequent fighter aircraft.

-Lockheed was the first American aircraft company to start work on a jet powered aircraft, beginning work on the L-133 in 1939.
-The L-133 eventually developed into an extremely advanced design, including futuristic features such as canard forewings and a blended wing body, but when Lockheed presented the design to the USAAF, it was rejected as being technologically unfeasible.
+Lockheed was the first American aircraft company to start work on a jet-powered aircraft, beginning work on the L-133 in 1939.
+The L-133 eventually developed into an extremely advanced design, including futuristic features such as canard forewings and a blended wing body, but when Lockheed presented the design to the Army Air Force, it was rejected as being technologically unfeasible.
 Instead the USAAF concentrated development around the much less radical Bell P-59 Airacomet, which first flew in October 1942.
 It quickly became obvious, however, that the P-59's performance was only marginally superior to current piston engined fighters.
-Bell performed preliminary work on a revised version of P-59 featuring a single engine mounted within the fuselage and a low mounted wing designated the XP-59B, but by this time the Bell factory was swamped with other work so the USAAF transferred work on this project to Lockheed.
+Bell performed preliminary work revising the P-59 with a low wing and a single fuselage-mounted engine, to be designated XP-59B, but by this time the Bell factory was swamped with other work so the USAAF transferred the project to Lockheed.